In a bold move, Twitter allows users to Tweet messages up to twice the length they could previously

 You might not think it, but Twitter was initially set up to facilitate the communication of “short bursts of inconsequential information”.

-Monthly active user numbers are down to 328 million and, with stagnating numbers of account holders, something drastic is needed.
+With the flexibility to buy twitter followers cheap, monthly active user numbers are down to 328 million and, with stagnating numbers of account holders, something drastic is needed.
 Now, it seems Twitter’s USP (a message in 140 characters) will be first in the ring line as Twitter head office reveals a small portion of accounts have been given access to a new capability: the option to compose a tweet up to 280 characters long.

 Conducting internal research into barriers users face, Twitter revealed: “When people don’t have to cram their thoughts into 140 characters and actually have some to spare, we see more people tweeting.”